-Lata K. McGinn, Ph.D. is a licensed clinical psychologist and co-founder of Cognitive Behavioral Consultants.
+Lata K. McGinn, Ph.D. is a licensed clinical psychologist and co-founder and co-director of Cognitive & Behavioral Consultants.
 She is also a tenured Professor of Psychology, Director of the Doctoral Clinical Program, and Director of the University-based Cognitive Behavior Therapy Training Program for Anxiety and Depressive Disorders at the Ferkauf Graduate School of Psychology, Yeshiva University/Albert Einstein College of Medicine.
 Dr. McGinn specializes in the cognitive-behavioral treatment of anxiety and mood disorders and has been treating and conducting research on these problems since she received her Ph.D. in 1993 from Fordham University.

 She has authored numerous publications, including co-authoring two books, titled “Treatment of Obsessive-Compulsive Disorder” published in 1999 by Jason Aronson, Inc. and “Treatment Plans and Interventions for Anxiety and Depression,” published by Guilford in 2011.
 Dr. McGinn presents her research worldwide and is regularly invited to conduct keynotes, lectures, seminars, and workshops throughout the world to professionals, consumers, schools, agencies, and companies.
 Her research focuses on vulnerability and prevention of anxiety and depressive disorders.
 She has recently developed an intervention to prevent the development of depression and has tested the efficacy of this intervention in an NIH funded research study.